New Discrimination, Disability Case

 The First Circuit Court of Appeals affirmed the U.S. District Court judge’s decision in favor of the employer, finding where “an accommodation request follows fireable misconduct, it ordinarily should not be viewed as an accommodation proposal at all” and an interactive process may not be required.
 The Court further found that the employee failed to establish the employer had discriminatory intent related to the employee’s PTSD, as would support her ADA disparate treatment discrimination claim.

 This ruling puts employees in a catch 22—alert your employer of your disability, which may put you at risk of future negative treatment, or risk being fired without recourse when your previously unannounced disability manifests and causes complications in the workplace.
 If you or someone you know needs advice navigating the difficulties associated with working with a disability, the attorneys of MA Employment Lawyers are standing by.
-You can contact us by calling at 508-753-3333 or by emailing us.
+You can contact us by calling or by emailing us.

 The materials on this website are for informational purposes only.
 Nothing on this web site is intended to be legal advice.
 No attorney-client relationship will exist with the MA Employment Lawyers unless we so agree in writing after personal consultation.
 The purpose of the information on this website is for advertising and marketing only.